bcbio/bcbio-nextgen/docs/contents/configuration.rst

   `qSignature <https://sourceforge.net/p/adamajava/wiki/qSignature/>`_.
   ``qsignature_full`` runs a larger analysis while ``qsignature`` runs a smaller subset on chromosome 22.
 [False, qsignature, qsignature_full]
 - ``kraken`` Turn on kraken algorithm to detect possible contamination.
 You can add `kraken: minikraken` and it will use a minimal database to detect possible `contaminants`_.
 As well, you can point to a `custom database`_ directory and kraken will use it.
 You will find the results in the `qc` directory.
-This tool only run during `rnaseq` pipeline.
+You need to use `--datatarget kraken` during installation to make the minikraken database available.

 .. _contaminants: https://ccb.jhu.edu/software/kraken/
 .. _custom database: https://github.com/DerrickWood/kraken